phamtrongngh/aws-terraform-challenges/3-vpc-and-subnets/problem/README.md

 # VPC And Subnets

 ## Problem
-Write a Terraform module that creates a VPC and its subnets.
-The module takes inputs for the CIDR ranges for the VPC and subnets and should return the created VPC and each subnet as an output.
-Create a Terraform project that uses the module and print the output of the module to the console.
+Write a Terraform project that creates a VPC and its subnets.
+The project takes inputs for the CIDR ranges for the VPC and subnets and should return the created VPC and each subnet as an output.
+Create a Terraform project that uses the project and print the output of the project to the console.

 ## Inputs
-As defined in the problem statement, the module takes inputs for the CIDR ranges and for the VPC and subnets.
+As defined in the problem statement, the project takes inputs for the CIDR ranges and for the VPC and subnets.

 Example:
 ```